w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-artificial-pressure.md

 type: foundational
 ---

-:term[Process] completion does not include :term[artificial time limits] unless this is essential to the task.
+:term[Process] completion does not include :term[artificial time limits] unless this is :term[essential] to the task.

 :::note
 Implying to a user that they will lose a benefit if they don’t act immediately is an artificial time limit.